 - LPRS is a private, one-way short-distance communication service that allows stations to transmit voice data or signals for auditory assistance to people with disabilities, people who require language translation, and certain individuals in educational settings.
 LPRS also allows stations to transmit voice, data, or tracking signals for health care-related communications and certain law enforcement activities.
 Two-way communications are prohibited.
 LPRS can also be used for network control communications in the Automated Marine Telecommunications System (AMTS).

 - MURS is a private, two-way short-distance voice or data radio communications service used for personal or business activities.
-The service operates on five Very High Frequency (VHF) channels, originally set aside for business use, but subsequently made available for personal use.
+The service operates on five Very High Frequency (VHF) channels.

 - MURS users must cooperate in using the five channels to reduce interference to other users.
 No user has priority over any other user, but all users must yield to emergency communications.
 A MURS station may not operate as a repeater station, including store-and-forward packet radio operation, or a signal booster.